paigeshin/SwiftUIAdaptiveKit/README.md

 ### `adaptiveSpacing()`

 This is a function.
-Proportionally resizing based on the height by default
+Proportionally resizing based on the height by default.
+You can add additional argument `width` when you want to resize your screen based on width.

 ```swift
     VStack(spacing: adaptiveSpacing(8)) {